 Based on comments received in response to its draft comment letter, EFRAG issued its comment letter on 24 January 2013.

-EFRAG agrees with the paper that stewardship should be considered when determining how to measure assets and liabilities.
+EFRAG agreed with the paper that stewardship should be considered when determining how to measure assets and liabilities.
 EFRAG also agrees with the paper that if a measurement basis in practice would result in estimates with large margins of errors, disclosure about the uncertainty cannot solve this problem.
 Instead another measurement basis should be chosen.

-EFRAG, however, disagrees with the proposed model for measuring assets and liabilities.
-The paper proposes that Current Market Value is the most ideal (relevant) measurement basis, when the value is practicable of faithful representation.
-The paper also proposed that matching current input costs sacrificed against current revenues is a better starting point for estimating an entity’s future sustainable earning than historical cost-based accounting, and reflecting holding gains and losses on input assets and liabilities always provides useful information.
+EFRAG, however, disagreed with the proposed model for measuring assets and liabilities.
+The paper proposed that Current Market Value is the most ideal (relevant) measurement basis, when the value is practicable of faithful representation.
+The paper also proposed that matching current input costs sacrificed against current revenues is a better starting point for estimating an entity's future sustainable earning than historical cost-based accounting, and reflecting holding gains and losses on input assets and liabilities always provides useful information.

-EFRAG does not believe that it would be possible to identify an ideal measurement basis.
-Instead the role of a measurement framework should be to explain the properties of various bases of measurement and, by reference to empirical evidence on various users’ needs, provide directions on when the different properties are important.
-In doing so, implications of a measurement basis on both an entity’s financial position and performance should be considered.
+EFRAG did not believe that it would be possible to identify an ideal measurement basis.
+Instead the role of a measurement framework should be to explain the properties of various bases of measurement and, by reference to empirical evidence on various users' needs, provide directions on when the different properties are important.
+In doing so, implications of a measurement basis on both an entity's financial position and performance should be considered.
 A measurement framework should also take into account that the information that is most relevant for estimating future cash flows might not be most relevant for assessing stewardship and that different types of users would likely have different needs.

-EFRAG considers that reporting holding gains and losses on input assets and liabilities is irrelevant if the entity is not generating its cash flows from holding and selling these assets and liabilities.
+EFRAG considered that reporting holding gains and losses on input assets and liabilities is irrelevant if the entity is not generating its cash flows from holding and selling these assets and liabilities.
 For self-constructed assets, the reported holding gains and losses may even represent very abstract information as it may be impossible to re-sell input assets that have been used to create other assets.